Key Takeaways

-Sigmund Freud explain that there are various factors that play a crucial role in shaping an individual’s personality, for instance, including life instincts and death instincts, and Cathexis and Anticathexis.
+Sigmund Freud explain that there are various factors that play a crucial role in shaping an individual’s personality, for instance, including Eros and Thanatos also known as life and death instincts, and Cathexis and Anticathexis.
 These concepts offer a unique perspective on human behavior and the driving forces behind it.

 According to his theory, Life instincts also known as Eros, and Death instincts known as Thanatos.